lmdu/dockey/docs/input.rst

 View molecule details
 ^^^^^^^^^^^^^^^^^^^^^

-You can use **View Current Molecule** to obtain detailed information of molecule including number of atoms, bonds, heavy atoms, residues and rotors, formula, molecular weight as well as calculated *logp*.
+You can use **View Molecule Details** to obtain detailed information of molecule including number of atoms, bonds, heavy atoms, residues and rotors, formula, molecular weight as well as calculated *logp*.

 .. rst-class:: wy-text-center